mk-fg/reliable-discord-client-irc-daemon/README.rst

 .. image:: discord-tos-violation-warning.jpg

-| Which seem to emphasize "automating" language in ToS.
+Which seem to emphasize "automating" language in ToS.

-| So if you don't get even that kind of warning, you're probably safe, but I'm no authority on that.
+So if you don't get even that kind of warning, account is probably safe, but I'm no authority on that, and trying to ask discord staff about it only got me bot responses with same links to an unclear ToS ``¯\_(ツ)_/¯``

+Another thing you might want to keep in mind, is that if specific discord community has a "Follow Discord Terms of Service" rule, then using client like this one would might be in violation of those community rules as well (again, if 3p clients are indeed against ToS), and can/should get you banned there.

 .. _Bot vs User Accounts: https://discord.com/developers/docs/topics/oauth2#bot-vs-user-accounts
 .. _BetterDiscord: https://betterdiscord.net/